CharlesWiltgen/ck/docs-site/index.md

 **ck (seek)** finds code by meaning, not just keywords.
 It’s the grep you wish you had:

-- 🎯 **Understand intent**: Search for “error handling” and find try/catch blocks, error returns, and exception handling even when those exact words aren’t present
+- 🎯 **Understand intent** – Search for "error handling" and find try/catch blocks, error returns, and exception handling even when those exact words aren't present
-- 🤖 **AI-first**: Built-in MCP server for direct integration with AI coding assistants
+- 🤖 **AI-first** – Built-in MCP server for direct integration with AI coding assistants
-- ⚡ **Fast & efficient**: Automatic incremental indexing, sub-second queries
+- ⚡ **Fast & efficient** – Automatic incremental indexing, sub-second queries
-- 🔧 **Drop-in replacement**: Works exactly like grep/ripgrep with all the flags you know
+- 🔧 **Drop-in replacement** – Works exactly like grep/ripgrep with all the flags you know
-- 🌐 **Multi-language**: Python, JavaScript/TypeScript, Rust, Go, Ruby, Haskell, C#, and more
+- 🌐 **Multi-language** – Python, JavaScript/TypeScript, Rust, Go, Ruby, Haskell, C#, and more
-- 🔒 **Privacy-first**: 100% offline, no telemetry, no external API calls
+- 🔒 **Privacy-first** – 100% offline, no telemetry, no external API calls

 ## Installation